SarahParker44/spel_abrupt_Holocene/README.md

 Contact: Sarah Parker, s.parker@pgr.reading.ac.uk

 ## Data used
-The code in this repository uses the SISAL (Speleothem Isotopes Synthesis and Analysis) database, available from XX.
+The code in this repository uses the SISAL (Speleothem Isotopes Synthesis and Analysis) database, available from https://researchdata.reading.ac.uk/256/.
 Database is in MySQL and R connects to this using the RMySQL package.

+## Data generated
+Our synthesis of the 8.2 ka analysis, including presence of an isotope excursion, anomaly, timing and duration are saved in the following files:
+XX.csv
+XX.csv

 ## Structure of the respository
 ### Holocene abrupt event detection